-At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and will be in line with local safeguarding procedures.
+At least 1 person conducting any interview for any post at the school will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of Keeping Children Safe in Education, and will be in line with local safeguarding procedures.

-See appendix 3 of this policy for more information about our safer recruitment procedures.
+See appendix 2 of this policy for more information about our safer recruitment procedures.